Hidden Figures: Historical accuracy

 Mary Jackson did not have to get a court order to attend night classes at the whites-only high school.
 She asked the city of Hampton for an exception, and it was granted.
 The school turned out to be run down and dilapidated, a hidden cost of running two parallel school systems.
 She completed her engineering courses and earned a promotion to engineer in 1958.

-Katherine Johnson worked mostly in Langley's West Area, not the East Area — working mainly in Building 1244 starting in mid-1953, and remaining in 1244 even after joining the Space Task Group, through at least the early 1960s and John Glenn's historic flight.
+Katherine Goble Johnson worked mostly in Langley's West Area, not the East Area – working mainly in Building 1244 starting in mid-1953, and remaining in 1244 even after joining the Space Task Group, through at least the early 1960s and John Glenn's historic flight.

-The scene where a coffeepot labeled "colored" appears in Katherine Johnson's workplace did not happen in real life, and the book on which the film is based depicts no such incident.
+The scene where a coffeepot labeled "colored" appears in Katherine Goble Johnson's workplace did not happen in real life, and the book on which the film is based mentions no such incident.

-Katherine Johnson carpooled with Eunice Smith, a nine-year West Area computer veteran at the time Johnson joined NACA.
+Katherine Goble Johnson carpooled with Eunice Smith, a nine-year West Area computer veteran at the time Goble Johnson joined NACA.
 Smith was her neighbor and friend from her sorority and church choir.
 The three Goble children were teenagers at the time of Katherine's marriage to Jim Johnson.

-Katherine Johnson was assigned to the Flight Research Division in 1953, a move that soon became permanent.
-When the Space Task Group was created in 1958, engineers from the Flight Research Division formed the core of the group, and Johnson was included.
+Katherine Goble Johnson was assigned to the Flight Research Division in 1953, a move that soon became permanent.
+When the Space Task Group was created in 1958, engineers from the Flight Research Division formed the core of the group, and Goble Johnson was included.
 She coauthored a research report published by NASA in 1960, the first time a woman in the Flight Research Division had received credit as an author of a research report.
-Johnson gained access to editorial meetings as of 1958 simply through persistence, not because one particular meeting was critical.
+Goble Johnson gained access to editorial meetings as of 1958 simply through persistence, not because one particular meeting was critical.

 The Space Task Group was led by Robert Gilruth, not the fictional character Al Harrison, who was created to simplify a more complex management structure.
-The scene where Harrison smashes the Colored Ladies Room sign never happened, as in real life Johnson refused to walk the extra distance to use the colored bathroom and, in her words, "just went to the white one."
+The scene where Harrison smashes the Colored Ladies Room sign never happened, as in real life Goble Johnson refused to walk the extra distance to use the colored bathroom and, in her words, "just went to the white one."
 Harrison also lets her into Mission Control to witness the launch.
 Neither scene happened in real life, and screenwriter Theodore Melfi said he saw no problem with adding the scenes, saying, "There needs to be white people who do the right thing, there needs to be Black people who do the right thing, and someone does the right thing.
 And so who cares who does the right thing, as long as the right thing is achieved?"